kahst/BirdNET-Analyzer/README.md

 --batchsize, Number of samples to process at the same time.
 Defaults to 1.
 --locale, Locale for translated species common names.
 Values in ['af', 'de', 'it', ...]
 Defaults to 'en'.
 --sf_thresh, Minimum species occurrence frequency threshold for location filter.
 Values in [0.01, 0.99].
 Defaults to 0.03.
+--classifier, Path to custom trained classifier.
+Defaults to None.
+If set, --lat, --lon and --locale are ignored.
 ```

 Here are two example commands to run this BirdNET version: